Evidlo/redrum/README.rst

    No config found at /home/evan/.config/imgurt.ini.
 Creating...
    Update config with your preferred options and run imgurt again.

    >>> imgurt
    No previous score cache found at /home/evan/.cache/imgurt_cache.json.
    Indexing page #0 from subreddit winterporn
    Indexing page #1 from subreddit winterporn
    Indexing page #2 from subreddit winterporn
    ...
+   Selected http://i.imgur.com/3UWbcYG.jpg (EarthPorn) with score 5.21729920261845e-05 out of 5971 images The probability of selecting this image was 0.009851421028579594 Applying wallpaper